zammad/zammad-admin-documentation/manage/trigger/limitations.rst

     Update-based triggers will trigger, when conditions match and an article was created or an attribute of the trigger conditions has changed.

-    E.g. A trigger which is listening on the priorities **1 low** will trigger if the ticket was changed to **1 low** or got an new article in that priority state.
+    E.g. A trigger which is listening on the priority **1 low** will trigger if the ticket was changed to **1 low** or got an new article in that priority state.

 While the creation of tickets and triggering these actions is straight forward,